mobiletest2016/machine-learning-articles/articles/one-hot-encoding-for-machine-learning-with-tensorflow-and-keras.md

 For this reason, it is desirable to work with _categorical_ (and hence one-hot encoded) target data when we are using categorical crossentropy loss.
 This requires that we convert the targets into this format prior to training the Neural Network.

 If we don't have one-hot encoded targets in the dataset, but integers instead to give just one example, it could be a good idea to use a different loss function.
 For example, [sparse categorical crossentropy loss](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-use-sparse-categorical-crossentropy-in-keras.md) works with categorical targets where the targets are expressed as integer values, to give just an example.
-If you have a binary classification problem, and hence work with a [Sigmoid activation function](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/relu-sigmoid-and-tanh-todays-most-used-activation-functions.md) generating a prediction \[latex\] p \\in \[0, 1\]\[/latex\], you will want to use [binary crossentropy loss](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-use-binary-categorical-crossentropy-with-keras.md) instead.
+If you have a binary classification problem, and hence work with a [Sigmoid activation function](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/relu-sigmoid-and-tanh-todays-most-used-activation-functions.md) generating a prediction $p \\in \[0, 1\]$, you will want to use [binary crossentropy loss](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-use-binary-categorical-crossentropy-with-keras.md) instead.

 One simple rule to remember: use categorical crossentropy loss when your Neural Network dataset has one-hot encoded target values!